Deep Clustering for Data Cleaning and Integration: Experimental Setup

 \subsection{Hyper-parameter setting}

 Network learning benefits from hyper-parameters optimized for the particular task.
 Since deep clustering algorithms are heavily used for image processing tasks, optimizing hyper-parameters for data integration tasks is necessary.
-In this context, we have three basic parameters of SDCN and EDESC:
+In this context, we have three basic parameters of SDCN, EDESC and SHGP:

 \begin{itemize} \item \textbf{The number of layers} are important because they determine the network's ability to learn unsupervised feature representations.
-Since we have pre-defined embeddings as AE inputs, rows, columns, or tables with similar meanings are positioned closer together.
-An autoencoder with fewer layers can efficiently compress and reconstruct this underlying structure.
+Since we have pre-defined embeddings as AE inputs, rows, columns or tables with similar meanings are positioned closer together.
+An AE with fewer layers can efficiently compress and reconstruct this underlying structure.
 We fixed \textit{number of layers = 2} in all experiments of SDCN and EDESC after experimenting with different values.
+However, SHGP uses \textit{Att-LPA} and \textit{Att-HGNN} with several layers from graph neural networks, so we used the default number of layers based on the SHGP paper, i.e., two \textit{Att-HGNN } encoder layers and several hidden layers in the set ${64, 128, 256, 512}$.

 \item \textbf{Layer size} (refers to the number of neurons in each layer) provides the capacity and ability of AE to learn complex patterns in the data.
-In order to maintain a high-dimensional hidden representation, we fixed \textit{layer size = 1000} for both SDCN and EDESC experiments after experimenting with different values.
+In order to maintain a high-dimensional hidden representation, we fixed \textit{layer size = 1000} for all experiments of DC methods after experimenting with different values.
 This suggests that the complexity of row, column, or table embeddings requires a larger hidden layer size to retain more semantic information.